TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 73/Psalms 73.19.md

 ---

-How are they become a desolation in a moment!
-They are utterly consumed with terrors.
+How they are suddenly destroyed!
+They are completely swept away with terrors.